 In this week’s Q&A, Mitch Tonks sits down with CODE to chat about his switch from accountancy to hospitality, why he doesn’t get too bogged down with trends, and why he loves the European hospitality scene.

 There was no real defining moment., but I do remember my first all colour Hamlyn cookbook and making my first cheese puffs and had an immediate fascination with cookery.
 I think I was about 8 years old.
 Many years later I remember reading about Fergus Henderson and St John, and knew I wanted to go there and be part of what they were doing in the hospitality world.

-I was driving past Swindon on the M4 when I was working in accountancy one day and on the radio Paul Weller’s 'All The Pictures on the Wall' was playing.
-I had an epiphany and just made a definite decision at that moment that I didn’t want to work in an office and I was going to change and start selling fish!
+I was driving past Swindon on the M4 when I was working in accountancy one day and on the radio Paul Weller’s ‘All The Pictures on the Wall’ was playing.
+Then I had an epiphany and just made a definite decision at that moment that I didn’t want to work in an office and I was going to change and start selling fish!
 I did and then taught myself how to cook and it’s been a passion every day since.

 What I do is my life.

 Several people at different times really.
 Mark Hix, Will Beckett, Trevor and Fergus.
 Laura Cowan for her guidance and loyalty over the years.
 A host of restaurants too and many independent small Mediterranean restaurants that conjure up the true spirit of hospitality in a way that no one else matches from a simple trattoria to a venetian bar.

 Have a clear vision from the start and stay true to it, rather than following trends and fashions.
 I do look at Instagram and awards, but I work from the heart; that’s what drives me and it’s served me well.
 Also always see your cooking from your guest’s table.